 "I have a problem-where do I go?"-At the CDC, we really value your feedback.
 We encourage you to come and talk with our teachers and administrators anytime, even about the smallest of your concerns.
-When possible, we encourage you to address your concerns directly with the person you are having an issue with, but we realize that is not always comfortable or that you not may reach a resolution that is satisfactory.
-Times can be arranged for more extensive conversations with the teacher outside of the classroom.
-There are many other ways that you can share your ideas, questions, concerns, complaints, and feedback with us.
+When possible, we encourage you to address your concerns directly with the person you are having an issue with, but we realize that is not always comfortable or that a resolution may not be reached that is satisfactory.
+If the parties involved cannot resolve the concern together and to the satisfaction of both, the matter should be brought to the attention of the Director.
+A three-way conference may be arranged at this time.
+There are many other ways that you can share your ideas, questions, concerns, complaints, and feedback with us, including via email, phone calls, in person, or suggestion box, located at the front desk.